-You can use an e-mail to remind them of this, and make them come back and compete the investment when ready.
+You can use an e-mail to remind them of this and make them come back and compete for the investment when ready.
 With the vast majority of your first-time site viewers leaving without buying anything – although they might have come close – you can coax them back with this.
-With over two thirds of fashion-specific buyers abandoning a cart prior to purchase, you can go back and have them complete the card with a nice little e-mail reminding them of the mistake.
+With over two-thirds of fashion-specific buyers abandoning a cart prior to purchase, you can go back and have them complete the card with a nice little e-mail reminding them of the mistake.

 You have one of the highest chances of any industry in getting someone to come back and complete their purchase.
 With an automated e-mail and a bit of humor – and maybe a little discount thrown in to entice them to complete the purchase – you can get them to come back and buy it.